-SUPPLIES free of charge to member schools -- eligibility forms, track and field entry cards and swimming entry cards.
+SUPPLIES free of charge to member schools -- track and field seed cards.

 PUBLISHES monthly a BULLETIN of CIAC activities including minutes of all meetings and news of official CIAC functions.

 PURCHASES awards which are given to teams and schools which earn CIAC championships and runner-up positions and to individuals who place highly in CIAC sports championships.